MaksimDzhangirov/backendBankExample/docs/part22-eng.md

 I just use an underscore here as a placeholder.
 Now for the authorization logic, we first get the auth payload from the context just like in other APIs.
 Then we check if `fromAccount.Owner` equals to `authPayload.Username` or not.
-If they're not the same, then we create a new error: from account doesn't belong to the authenticated user.
+If they're not the same, then we create a new error: "from account doesn't belong to the authenticated user".
 And we just send this error to the client with status code `401 Unauthorized`.
-And we should remove this colon becaouse valid is not a new variable.
+And we should remove this colon because valid is not a new variable.
 And that will be it!

 ```go
 func (server *Server) createTransfer(ctx *gin.Context) {